How to Make the Treble Crochet Stitch (aka Triple Crochet)

 1. Adds height and creates a more open and airy fabric.

-2. Versatile stitch that can be used to create decorative stitches or add height to a project.
+2. Versatile stitches can create decorative stitches or add height to a project.

 3. Creates a textured fabric when alternated with other stitches.